babilonczyk/biotech-software-engineer-list/README.md

 # Biotech Software Engineer Directory – BioAI, Bioinformatics & Computational Biology Developers

-A community-curated directory of **biotech software engineers** specializing in **BioAI, bioinformatics, computational biology, genomics, and life sciences software development**.
+A community-curated directory of **biotech software engineers** specializing in **BioAI, bioinformatics, computational biology, genomics, and life sciences software development** or developer who want to learn and gain experience in this field.

-Whether you’re hiring for **research projects**, **AI in biology**, or **scientific software engineering**, this list helps you find experienced developers for collaboration or employment.
+Whether you’re hiring for **research projects**, **AI in biology**, or **scientific software engineering**, this list helps you find developers for collaboration or employment.

 ---